Insights / Branding

-According to Investopedia, brand identity is defined as the visible elements of a brand, such as colour, design, and logo, to help consumers instantly identify and distinguish the business whenever and wherever possible.
+According to Hubspot, brand identity is defined as the visible elements of a brand, such as colour, design, and logo, to help consumers instantly identify and distinguish the business whenever and wherever possible.

 To emphasize, brand identity is all about the ‘intent’, or more specifically, how a company chooses to visually portray itself in their customers’ minds through: